graphql-hive/graphql-conf-2025-gateway-workshop/presenter/slides.md

 - Cross-platform compatibility (Node.js, Bun, edge runtimes)

 <!--
-- Before we talk about dynamic logging, let me introduce Hive Logger
+- Before we talk about logging, let me introduce Hive Logger
 - It's our modern logging solution designed to run everywhere JavaScript does
 - No more lock-in to Node or any other platform.
 - The key improvement the logger carries to Hive Gateway version 2, is that
 - every log entry automatically gets tagged with the request ID.
 - This means you can filter your logs by a specific request and see its entire journey
-- Child loggers inherit metadata from parents, so context flows naturally through your application
 - It's built for performance with lazy evaluation of log messages
-- And you can plug in your favorite logging library like Pino or Winston as the underlying writer!
+- Oh and, you can cusotomize the underlying writer plug in your favorite logging library like Pino or Winston,
-- Or JSON?
+- Or output JSON?
 Or you can simply write to a file - it's up to you.
 -->

 ---